 Millions of years before the formation of the Missouri River in Montana, dinosaurs made this once lush wetland their home.
-Today the lazy river has forged its way through a variety of geological formations, including the Montana Badlands.
-Northeastern Montana has provided a wealth world class fossil discoveries.
-The Tyrannosaurus Rex finds are among the most outstanding.
-The 65-million-year-old Cretaceous carnivore weighed over seven tons and stood 20 feet tall.
-A 1902 T-Rex discovery here was one of the first.
-The most complete T-Rex skeleton in the world was found here in 1990.
-In 1997, a 52-inch long pubic bone from a creature larger than the largest known T-Rex was found in McCone County near the Big Dry arm of Fort Peck Reservoir.
+Today the lazy river has forged its way through a variety of geological formations, including the Judith River and Hell Creek Formations.
+Northeastern Montana has provided a wealth of world class fossil discoveries.
+The Tyrannosaurus rex finds are among the most outstanding.
+The 66-million-year-old Cretaceous carnivore weighed nearly ten tons and was 40 feet long.
+The first scientifically described T. rex was excavated in Montana in 1902.
+More T. rex skeletons have been found in Montana than anywhere else.
 Excavations around the region continue to take place annually.
 Some digs are open to the public.

 Where you can learn more about dinosaurs